mattbierner/blog.mattbierner.com/_posts/2014-05-04-inlining-in-khepri-introduction.md

 # The Need For Inlining
-The functional programer solves a complex problem by composing the solutions of its independent subproblems.
+The functional programmer solves a complex problem by composing the solutions of its independent subproblems.
 With the function as the base unit of computation, this approach produces lots of tiny functions, each of which does a simple computation or composes other computations.

 Given the importance of functions and function application, it is very important that the overhead of calling a function be minimized.
 While modern Javascript runtimes can perform many millions of function calls per-second, each call still adds noticeable overhead, overhead that can far outweigh the cost of evaluating the body of a small function.